Depending on your age, Albino Blacksheep could mean different things to you.

-Every Summer Albino Blacksheep hosts TOFA (the Tournament of Flash Artists) on its Web forums, inviting animators from all over the world to participate in creative challenges to win money and other prizes.
-It also provides an amazing opportunity for new animators to get noticed.
+Every Summer Albino Blacksheep hosts TOFA (the Tournament of Flash Artists), inviting animators from all over the world to participate in creative challenges to win money and other prizes.
+It also provides an amazing opportunity for new animators to get noticed and collaborate.

 The Albino Blacksheep Website remains free to browse, and registration or content submissions can be made on request.